leftbrainit/leftbra.in/src/pages/blog/2022-11-15_what-to-do-with-your-data.md

 ~~~
 {}
 ~~~
 Today’s fast-pace digital world has made it almost impossible to remember and track things.
 Thankfully we are spoilt for choice when it comes to storing, sharing and collaborating with our data.
-The challenge now comes from deciding which solution to go with so let me help you decide on the best data practices for your business.
+The challenge now comes from deciding which solution to go with so let me help you decide on  some of the best data practices for your business.
 :::

 ![Storing page]( "Storing")